-In addition, the resistance measured between any two exposed conductive parts of the high voltage system must not exceed 0.1 Ω .
+In addition, the resistance measured between any two exposed conductive parts of the high voltage system must not exceed 0.1 $\Omega.$

-- 5.23.6 An insulation monitoring system which has been manufactured by FIA designated suppliers to specifications determined by the FIA must be used to measure the insulation resistance between the car main ground and the entire conductively connected high voltage system.
+- 5.23.6 An insulation monitoring device must be used to measure the insulation resistance between the car main ground and the entire conductively connected high voltage system.
 It must be connected on the ES side of contactors. - 5.23.7 The UN38.3 energy store transportation certification must be shared with the FIA during the homologation of each Energy recovery system specification.